MercierCharles/MercierCharles.github.io/research.md

 ![Bar negative block](/assets/images/bar_negative_block.png)

-For moderation, this is encouraging.
+For moderation, this is encouraging!

 If a small cluster is responsible for most negative interactions, targeted interventions could be extremely effective.
 Even minimal moderation has the potential to have a strong impact on ensuring that our new app doesn't fall into the same patterns of toxicity as Reddit.